joren485/blog/_posts/2022-09-18-github-pages-domain-takeover.md

 Every repository has a tab for GitHub Pages settings ("Pages").
 This tab includes a section that allows users to submit their custom domain.
 For example, these are the settings for this blog:
 ![](/assets/github-pages-domain-takeover/github-pages-settings.png)

-When a custom domain is added to a repository, GitHub automaically commits a file `CNAME` to the root of the repository with the domain name (the file is also called `CNAME` in case `A` records are used), even if the domain verification fails.
+When a custom domain is added to a repository, GitHub automatically commits a file `CNAME` to the root of the repository with the domain name (the file is also called `CNAME` in case `A` records are used), even if the domain verification fails.

 ##### Domain Verification
 After a user submits a custom domain, GitHub verifies that it is correctly configured and deploys a new GitHub Pages build (with [GitHub Actions](https://github.com/features/actions) workflow).
 GitHub Pages uses [GitHub Pages Health Check](https://github.com/github/pages-health-check) for verification.